Jswig/cookiecutter-flexible-ml/README.md

 *Anders Poirel, April 2020*

 A cookiecutter template for simple data science  and machine learnning projects using `conda` for environment management.
+For more information on what `cookiecutter` does, check out [cookiecutter.readthedocs.io](https://cookiecutter.readthedocs.io/en/1.7.0/index.html).

 ## Usage